karios-os/docs/docs/user-guide/index.rst

 Accessing the Security Center
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
    - Log in to the Karios platform
-   - Navigate to the "Security" tab on every node in the node's main menu
+   - Navigate to the "Security" tab on any node in the node's main menu

-   - Where to find the Security Page
+   - The below image clearly indicates where to find the 'Security' tab on the interface.

    .. figure:: _static/images/security/security_tab_pointer.png
       :width: 600